 Year after year and study after study have shown a clear scientific consensus: the global climate is changing, with human activity as the primary contributor.
-In the last 5 years alone, reports from the United Nations Intergovernmental Panel on Climate Change, the United States Global Change Research Program, the United Nations Framework Convention on Climate Change, the Milwaukee Metropolitan Sewerage District and countless other reputable entities have all contributed key findings that the planet's climate is drastically changing, primarily due to human activity.
-The effects of climate change are wide-ranging and will have disastrous consequences unless significant structural changes are implemented.
-In light of this comprehensive research, the United States signed the Paris Agreement (Paris Climate Accord), a global plan to counteract climate change and prevent the average global temperature from rising to or above 2 degrees Celsius.
+In the last 5 years alone, reports from the United Nations Intergovernmental Panel on Climate Change (IPCC), the United States Global Change Research Program, the United Nations Framework Convention on Climate Change, the Milwaukee Metropolitan Sewerage District (MMSD) and countless other reputable entities have all contributed key findings that the planet's climate is drastically changing, primarily due to human activity.
+The effects of climate change are wide-ranging and will have disastrous consequences unless significant structural changes are implemented to reduce greenhouse gas (GHG) emissions.
+In light of this comprehensive research, the United States signed the Paris Agreement (Paris Climate Accord), a global plan to counteract climate change and prevent the average global temperature from increasing by 2 degrees Celsius.
 At the local level, in 2017 the City and County of Milwaukee declared their intent to adhere to the Paris Agreement.

 Simultaneously, Milwaukee's socioeconomic inequity has risen to extremes, both before and since the 2008 Great Recession.
-De-industrialization, outsourcing, hypersegregation, and numerous other effects of structural racism have resulted in economic conditions similar to those seen during the Great Depression for minorities and disadvantaged communities in Milwaukee.1 As recently as 2019, University of Wisconsin - Milwaukee researchers found that in the 53206 zip code only approximately 50% of working-age adults were employed, more than one-fifth of employed residents had income below the federal poverty level, and the area had an overall poverty level 42%, which is 6 times the poverty rate in Milwaukee overall.2
+De-industrialization, outsourcing, hypersegregation, inequitable recruitment and hiring practices, and numerous other effects of structural racism have resulted in economic conditions similar to those seen during the Great Depression for minorities and disadvantaged communities in Milwaukee.1 As recently as 2019, University of Wisconsin - Milwaukee researchers found that in the 53206 zip code only approximately 50% of working-age adults were employed, more than one-fifth of employed residents had income below the federal poverty level, and the area had an overall poverty level 42%, which is 6 times the poverty rate in Milwaukee overall.2